 Stephen Baiter Executive Director, East Bay Economic Development Alliance (East Bay EDA)

-Alexa Jeffress Director Economic & Workforce Development Department, City of Oakland
+Alexa Jeffress Director of Economic & Workforce Development Department, City of Oakland

-During a 6-month process, the BCH Oakland Anchor Assessment Steering Committee conducted thirty-five interviews and held six focus groups with stakeholders in the areas of workforce development, procurement, community investment, community health, healthcare/mental health, youth development, and diversity, equity, inclusion, and anti-racism.
+During a six-month process, the BCH Oakland Anchor Assessment Steering Committee conducted thirty-five interviews and held six focus groups in the areas of workforce development, procurement, community investment, community health, healthcare/mental health, youth development, and diversity, equity, inclusion, and anti-racism.
 The committee also assessed BCH Oakland's internal purchasing and hiring processes.

 The assessment process included a literature review and an in-depth analysis of existing resources and recommendations related to the standard anchor pillars of workforce development, community investment, and procurement.